kiwi-cam/Xiaomi-BLE-Temperature-and-Humidity-sensor/README.md

 ![Alt text](images/wip.png?raw=true "Title")

 # Xiaomi-BLE-Temperature-and-Humidity-sensor
-Bash script for retrieving data from Xiaomi BLE Temperature/Humidity sensor and publishing via MQTT.
+Bash script for retrieving data from Xiaomi BLE Temperature/Humidity sensor and publishing to TXT file.
 These sensors are designed to be connected to Xiaomi's Mi app but provide no historic data recording, only current readings.

 Specs|[]()
 ------------- | -------------